KrisBogaerts/deploy_cowrie_as_kippo_mhn/README.md

 https://github.com/micheloosterhof/cowrie

-There is also a for of MHN with cowrie integrated as a new sensor type . https://github.com/Antelox/mhn
+There is also a fork of MHN with cowrie integrated as a new sensor type . https://github.com/Antelox/mhn

-If you prefer to user the official MHN repo and want to add quick cowrie support this script can be used. https://github.com/threatstream/mhn
+If you prefer to user the official MHN repo and want to add quick cowrie as sensor this script can be used. https://github.com/threatstream/mhn